Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Create a new project task' clearly states the verb ('Create') and resource ('project task'), but it's generic and doesn't distinguish from sibling tools like 'create-task' or 'bulk-create-project-tasks'.
-It specifies the resource type but lacks detail about scope or differentiation.
+The description 'Create a new project task' clearly states the verb (create) and resource (project task), making the basic purpose obvious.
+However, it does not distinguish this tool from sibling tools like 'create-task' or 'bulk-create-project-tasks', which could cause confusion.
+It is clear but not differentiated.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.